Getting communicative leadership right is a tall order.

 Practice using the following checks

-As an ambitious mid-level manager looking to improve your toolbox, use these checks to ensure that your communicative leadership is always redundantly clear.
+As an ambitious mid-level manager looking to improve your toolbox, use the checks below to ensure that your communicative leadership is always redundantly clear.

-Does it feel like you’re always communicating?
+Does it feel like you’re constantly communicating?
 Does it feel like you’re always providing too much information?

 Good.
 That’s how it’s supposed to feel!